Lethalz/LethalZet/202108162217/README.md

 So you have seven bits for hosts minus 2 for the Network id(lowest possible IP in subnet) abd the Broadcast ID (Highest possible IP in subnet)

+2^7 = 128 - 2 (the net ID and Brodcast ID) = 126 possible hosts

+Subnetting uses the LOGIC GATE *AND*

+ if the two bits are 1 the output will be 1, in any other case the output will be 0.

 ## Converting Decimal to binary

 |Value | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1|